Shoe Dissection: Inside the Nike Kobe XI Elite Low

 Shoe Dissection: See Inside Nike Kobe XI Elite Low

 Today we have a pair of the Nike™ Kobe XI Elite Lows in the Sneaker factory teardown lab.
 The color is Hyper Grape, Black with a clear gel sole.
 Sorry to all you Nike and Kobe Fans but we are cutting this shoe apart right now!
+If you like the youtube channel The Sneaker Chop you will like this.

 The Kobe XI Elite Low is made by force lasting or stobel lasting.
 This is the most common construction technique for Air Jordan and Nike basketball shoes.
 One unique thing about the Kobe XI Elite bottom unit is the clear rubber sole and clear stobel sock.
 These allow you to see through the bottom and into the shoe.
 The assembly process for the Kobe XI is conventional except the shoe cement must be clear and have a UV stabilizer to prevent the sole from yellowing.
 The glue is carefully applied to maximize the see-through effect.